tonyzhang25/tonyzhang25.github.io/_pages/about.md

   - /about.html
 ---

 I am a PhD Candidate in the [Caltech Computer Vision Lab](http://www.vision.caltech.edu), advised by [Pietro Perona](https://en.wikipedia.org/wiki/Pietro_Perona).
 I also collaborate with [Meister Lab](https://meisterlab.caltech.edu).
 My research focuses on sequential decision making in brains and machines.
 This involves topics spanning AI and naturalistic behavior, including computer vision, machine learning / reinforcement learning, systems neuroscience, and behavior modeling and prediction.
+I'll be starting as a ML Lead at Google X in 2022.

 Currently, I work on 1) understanding long-horizon decision making using graph-based mazes, 2) explainable ML models of complex behavior, and 3) deep learning for modeling biological organisms from multiple modalities.
 I believe we build better AI by learning about intelligence from its source.
 On the applied side, I am interested in problems that deal with spatiotemporal data and decision-making.